smelukov/estel/README.md

 console.log(valueRef.value); // 13
 ```

-You can use any parser that generates AST in [EStree](https://github.com/estree/estree) format:
+Any parser that produces [ESTree](https://github.com/estree/estree) compatible AST may to be used:
 - [acorn](https://github.com/ternjs/acorn)
 - [esprima](https://github.com/jquery/esprima)
 - [espree](https://github.com/eslint/espree)

-or anything else...

 ## Scopes

-Scope - is a place where the variables is defined.
+Scope is a place where the variables is defined.

 Estel supports `var`, `let` and `const` definition: